 Sean Porter photographed two of my favorite films of 2016.
-Released first was Green Room, a brutal siege horror exercise, which we talked about earlier in the year, and the other is 20th Century Women, which, during comparison, he describes as “a coming of age, sun-drenched, family dramedy”.
+Released first was Green Room, a brutal siege horror exercise which we talked about earlier in the year, and the other is 20th Century Women, which, during comparison, Sean describes as “a coming of age, sun-drenched, family dramedy”.
 They could not be more different.
-Although, in terms of his approach to exposure, are relatively same.
+Although, in terms of his approach to exposure, are surprisingly similar.
 Sean deflates the conceptual stigma surrounding a fluid, less controlled set (and their practical limitations) and brings to light their ability to let intuition breathe.

 - Sean Porter opted for a camera package similar to the one he used on Green Room, albeit an Alexa Mini for it’s smaller form factor and the same Cooke S2’s + S3’s

 - Lit primarily with Litemats rigged to the ceiling of all the rooms, Sean shaped with natural light for daylit scenes and practicals for night.